Cloud Manager Environment Variables

 7. Select Save to persist your variables.

 An indicator with the status Updating is shown at the top of the table and next to the newly added variable to indicate that the environment is being updated with the configuration.
-Once complete, the new environment variable will be visible in the table.
+After completion, the new environment variable is visible in the table.

 Updating variables